m8taylor/Samples-of-Work/README.md

     !!!!WARNING!!!! one hot encoding with these files will produce a 0.5 GB sized file

     Cleaning is still ongoing.
 Datagather.py is set up to do some, but more needs to be done.
-There are instances of words being stuck together, abbreviations, etc.  In future iterations, we will eliminate unnecessary features.
+There are instances of words being stuck together, abbreviations, etc., contributing to the number unnecessary features.
+To help with cleaning, we will use more machine learning.

     We are going to use Ridge Regression because we have a "medium" number of observations, ~20000, and because we are *ASSUMING* that a large number of features are relevant.
 This assumptions is reasonable since most of the